-The approaches I integrate in my counselling work with individuals and couples reflect years of graduate and post-graduate training, life-experience, and self-reflection.
+The approaches I integrate in my counselling work with individuals and couples reflect years of graduate and post-graduate training, workshops, life-experience, and reflection.
 They draw from holistic processes that encompass emotional, mental, and spiritual outlooks as well as the practical aspects of ‘real life’ and its challenges and transitions.
-Clients have the opportunity to expand their way of being in the world and the self-awareness that accompanies the journey of self-discovery and connection with the larger world.
-As well, I support the people I work with in accessing their inner resources, truths, hopes, courage, power, and compassion.
+Clients have the opportunity to expand and transform their way of being in the world and how they experience life.
+This includes a journey of self-discovery and an awareness of and connection with the larger global and universal world.
+As well, I support people in accessing their innate capacities and inner resources including truths, hope, courage, power, joy, and compassion.

-Besides formal training in family systems, couples therapy, attachment theory, cognitive-behavior approaches, body-centered psychotherapy, cross-cultural therapy, modes of creative expression (such as art work), and energy psychology, I draw on more recent research and post-graduate training.
-This includes EMDR and other trauma related therapies, couples therapies, EFT, mindfulness, clinical applications related to the neuroplasticity of the brain, and ‘HeartMath’ or approaches that draw on the power and intelligence of the heart.
+Besides formal training in family systems, couples therapy, attachment theory, cognitive-behavior therapy, body-centered psychotherapy, cross-cultural therapy, energy psychology, and modes of creative expression (such as art work), I draw on recent research and approaches including EMDR, , EFT, health and nutrition, mindfulness, the neuroplasticity of the brain, and ‘HeartMath’ – an approach that integrates the intelligence of the mind and the heart.

-Although I primarily work at my office, I do offer phone consultations and Skype sessions.
+Although I work part-time in the office, I offer phone consultations and Zoom sessions.

 Family Systems Theory holds that a person’s psychological functioning is largely influenced by their relationships with others, particularly their family of origin.
 As well, this theory holds that families operate in ways that are consistent with systems and that systems operate according to principles rooted in nature.
 Systems’ thinking includes principles such as circular, interlocking, and time-delayed dynamics as well as supportive and complementary actions.
 By taking these principles into account and becoming more aware of their own patterns of behaviour, clients are better able to modify their behaviour, become more autonomous, and avoid automatic responses to dynamics that occur within interpersonal relationships in their lives.